jenskeiner/exchange_calendars_extensions/README.md

   days on which market index futures, options futures, stock options and stock futures expire, typically resulting in increased volatility and traded volume.
 Quadruple witching is typically observed on the third Friday of March, June, September and December, although some exchanges observe it on Thursday instead.
-Also, collisions with holidays or special open/close days may result in the quarterly expiry day being rolled to an otherwise regular business day, typically the previous day.
+Also, collisions with holidays or special open/close days may result in the quarterly expiry day being rolled backward to an otherwise regular business
+- day.
 - `monthly_expiries`: Monthly expiry days.
 Similar to quarterly expiry days, but for the remaining months of the year.
   Monthly expiries are similar to quarterly expiries, but typically result in less extreme trading patterns and may thus be treated separately.